Keith Carpenter: 1966

 Carpenter competed in The Canadian Men's Doubles Championships in 1966 (Vancouver Lawn Tennis Club) alongside his brother, Michael Carpenter.
 As a final result, Michael and Keith Carpenter won the doubles title that summer.
 As two years earlier, Carpenter competed in the main draws at Roland Garros, Wimbledon, and Forrest Hills, but with less success in terms of results.
-At the French Championships, he lost in the first round, to Georges Goven 1-6, 1-6, 2-6.
-At Wimbledon, Carpenter defeated veteran Floridian Gardnar Mulloy 6-3, 9-7, 9-7, before falling to South African Keith Diepraam 13-11, 8-10, 1-6, 0-6.
+At the French Championships, he lost in the first round, to Georges Goven.
+At Wimbledon, Carpenter defeated veteran Floridian Gardnar Mulloy, before falling to South African Keith Diepraam in four sets.
 At the U.S. Nationals, he came from 2 sets down to defeat Bailey Brown in round one.
 He lost in the second round in straight sets, however, to Frenchman Daniel Contet.

 1967

-Carpenter in the first round of the main draw at each the French, Wimbledon, and U.S. Championships in Canada's centinennel year.
-In the Roland Garros main draw for the last time as it turned out, Carpenter fell to Pole Wieslaw Gasiorek 8-6, 3-6, 3-6, 3-6.
-At Wimbledon, he went down to No. 2 seed Roy Emerson 3-6, 3-6, 2-6, while at the U.S. Championships, Carpenter lost to Marty Riessen 4-6, 3-6, 2-6.
+Carpenter in the first round of the main draw at each the French, Wimbledon, and U.S. Championships in Canada's centennial year.
+In the Roland Garros main draw for the last time as it turned out, Carpenter lost to Pole Wieslaw Gasiorek in four sets.
+At Wimbledon, he went down to No. 2 seed Roy Emerson in straight sets, while at the U.S. Championships, Carpenter lost to Marty Riessen.